-Putting your child’s name on the deed to your home is often seen as a simple and inexpensive way to ensure your son or daughter receives your home when you pass.
+Putting your child’s name on the deed to your home is often seen as a simple and inexpensive estate planning technique to ensure your son or daughter receives your home when you pass.
 But as you will see below, putting your child on your deed can actually cost you much more than you think.
 Be sure to consult an estate planning attorney before you add a child’s name to your deed.

 1. Title Issues

 Adding a child’s name to a deed gives him or her an ownership interest in your home.
 As a result, you cannot sell the home or refinance your mortgage without your child’s permission.
 Technically speaking, your child could even sell his or her share of the property without your consent.

 2. Creditor Claims